2 Former Thrashers Still Active in the NHL

 Unlike the common bird itself, former Atlanta Thrashers are a fading breed.

-Now more than a decade removed from the Thrashers’ move to Winnipeg, the number of former Thrashers left in the NHL has dwindled to five, with only three actively playing in 2022-23.
-Here’s a look at each of them, in alphabetical order, and what they’ve done since leaving the Peach State.
+Now more than a decade removed from the Thrashers’ move to Winnipeg in 2011, the number of former Thrashers left in the NHL has dwindled all the way to two after Bryan Little officially retired five years removed from a career-ending injury and Blake Wheeler did the same in July, 2025 after a 16-season career.
+Here’s a look at each of them, and what they’ve done since leaving the Peach State.

 Zach Bogosian